chancehl/mdtc/README.md

 # mdtc 0.1.0
-A simple program to generate a markdown &table for the user
+A simple program to generate a markdown table for the user

 ```
 USAGE: